aayush-razdan/Quarantine-Lovers/README.md

 ## 🧐 Need for the app <a name = "problem_statement"></a>

 Entering VJTI we all felt the sense of something missing.
-To be specific there were no means to keep track of our college specific activities like attendance percentage, work we need to get done, new college notices and much more.
-And we felt that this problem is mainly felt by first yesr students.
-So keeping them in mind we created an app made for VJTI students.
+To be specific there were no means to keep track of our college specific activities like one's attendance percentage, current/probable GPA for the semester, tasks which needed to be done, latest notices/updates from the college and much more.
+And we felt that these problems are mainly felt by first year students.
+So keeping them in mind we created an app made for VJTI students to help them solve the problems which we faced.

 ## ⛓️Limitations <a name = "limitations"></a>

-- The project is still in alpha mode i.e. right now it only targets first year students.
+- The project is still in alpha mode i.e. right now it only targets First Year students.
-- Althogh it can be used by all VJTI students for all kinds of stuff but they cannot use it to keep track of their attendance and GPA.
+- Although it can be used by all VJTI students for most of the purposes but they cannot use it to keep track of their attendance and GPA.
-- The limitation exists as we thought that most of the seniors have fihured out a way of keeping everything in check.
+- These limitations exists due to time limitations in the development of project and insufficiency of data available from college.
-- These limitations might stop seniors from using it.
-But our team is working and soon we'll be removing this limitation.
+- These limitations might be a drawback for seniors but our team is working on it and soon we'll be removing these limitations.

 ## 🚀 Future Scope <a name = "future_scope"></a>

-This can be the VJTI specific app that we all deserve (after all the hardwork we have done to reach here).
+This can be the one "VJTI App" that we all deserve.
+And with the possible integration of our database with college servers, the whole attendance system of VJTI can be computerized.
+The data can be made easily accessible to the students and can help them in maintaining and improving their college performance.

 ## 🏁 Getting Started <a name = "getting_started"></a>

 Getting started with the app is quite easy.
-You just have to download the apk we have provided you or you can simply ask for the apk by reaching us out on quarantinelovers@gmail.com(mujhe yaad nahi kya hai asli email).
+It supports both ios and Android platforms.
+You just have to intstall the apk/ipa we have provided you or you can simply ask for the apk/ipa by reaching us out on quarantinelovers@gmail.com.

 ## 🎈 Usage <a name="usage"></a>

+- Highly useful app for VJTI students (especially first year sudents).
+- Use it to download all the important notifications from the college website instantly.
+- Reach any department or location within college easily from our own customized map designed for VJTI.
-Highly useful app for VJTI students (especially first year sudents).
-Use it to download all the important notifications from the college website, watch where you are and get where you want to with college map.
-Get all the stats about your attendance and GPA right on your fingertips.
-Know what can you expect the menu (for hostel mess and college canteen) on a specific day.
-Also, if you travel frequenty in cabs and trains with friends and one of you pays the bill, you can keep track of how much money you owe.
+- Get all the statistics about your attendance and GPA right on your fingertips.
+- Know what you can expect from the menu (for hostel mess and college canteen) on a specific day with just a click.
+- Also, if you travel frequenty in cabs and trains with your friends and one of you pays the total bill, you can keep track of how much money you owe to them.

 ## ⛏️ Built With <a name = "tech_stack"></a>